tylernchls/eatHumansTFR/README.md

 ###The Problem
 Everyone in this class is a bear.
 Bears eat humans.
-There are very few humans left, so obviously the bears' food supply is running low.
+There are very few humans left, so the bears' food supply is running low.

 ###Your Mission
 Write a function `eatHumans`, that has the following characteristics: